 Content formatting includes using headlines, shorter paragraphs, numbered or bulleted lists, and the insertion of pertinent images and visuals.

 Readers can understand what they’re looking for and focus on the most valuable sections if your content is scannable.

 This can have a significant impact, allowing people to have more control over their own time and consumption experience.

 Your blog will ensure a better time for your audience as long as you follow blogging best practices.

-📌When you’re ready to start scaling your blog using Pinterest, join us inside of Passive Profit with Pinterest.
+📌 When you’re ready to start generating automated leads and traffic using Pinterest, join us inside of Passive Profit with Pinterest.

 It’s not all fun and games with blogs.
 Here’s where they might let you down.

 1. A Solid Marketing Copywriting Team Is Essential